department-of-veterans-affairs/vets-design-system-documentation/src/_about/updating-this-site.md

 ### Preview your changes

 When making updates to documentation you can preview your changes before publishing them to the live site.
-When you create a pull request or a draft pull request, a preview link is created where you can view the entire documentation site with the changes that submitted before publishing those changes to the live site.
+When you create a pull request or a draft pull request, a preview link is created where you can view the entire documentation site with the changes that you submitted before publishing those changes to the live site.
 Follow [these instructions](https://github.com/department-of-veterans-affairs/vets-design-system-documentation?tab=readme-ov-file#previewing-pull-requests) or watch this [demo on YouTube (9:41)](https://youtu.be/kXwhzUg1lKA?feature=shared&t=581) to see the preview link in action.

-Use the Preview pull request feature to share your changes with others before submitting

 ## Updating CSS and this site